-At each financial reporting date, the Corporation reviews the carrying amounts of non-financial assets to determine whether there is any indication of impairment.
+At each financial reporting date, the Corporation reviews the carrying amounts of nonfinancial assets to determine whether there is any indication of impairment.
 If any such indication exists and where the carrying values exceed the estimated recoverable amount, the assets are written down to their recoverable amount.

-The recoverable amount of the assets is the greater of net selling price and value in use.
-The net selling price is the fair value less costs to sell is the amount obtainable from the sale of an asset in an arm's length transaction between knowledgeable, willing parties, less costs of disposal.
+The recoverable amount of the assets is the greater of fair value less cost to sell and value in use.
+The fair value less cost to sell is the amount obtainable from the sale of an asset in an arm's length transaction between knowledgeable, willing parties, less costs of disposal.
 Value in use is the present value of estimated future cash flows expected to arise from the continuing use of an asset and from its disposal at the end of its useful life.